K-Veschgini/jsonjet/docs/jet/operators/select.md

 ## Performance Considerations

-- Field exclusion (`-field`) is efficient for large documents
+- Field exclusion (`-field`) works efficiently with large documents
 - Spread operations (`...*`) can be expensive with large objects
-- Complex expressions are evaluated for each document
+- Complex expressions evaluate for each document
-- Consider using multiple SELECT operators for complex transformations
+- Consider multiple SELECT operators for complex transformations

 ## Related Operators